 Whole dark rye flour is the best; lactobacillus and various natural yeasts get on with what they do best once you add water and put your starter in a warm place.

-Chlorine will kill the bugs, so use natural bottled spring or rainwater; it should be warm, at around 40*C.
+Chlorine will kill the bugs, so use natural bottled spring or rainwater; it should be warm, at around blood temeprature.

 Keep your starter whilst you are preparing it as close to 30 degrees Celsius as possible; that's about 86.
-Thereafter you keep it in the refrigerator.
+Thereafter it lives in the refrigerator.

 I put our growing starter in the battery room of our solar generator which produces a steady warmth.
 Cooler or hotter and the fermentation process slows down.

-A teaspoon of raw honey will help the process along by providing more yeast cells and readily available sugars; the pasteurised stuff from the supermarket is quite useless.
+A teaspoon of raw honey will help the process along by providing more yeast cells and readily available sugars; the pasteurised stuff from the supermarket is probably quite useless; try though if you have no other option.

-The fermentation from the lactobacillus also reduces the effect of phytates in the bran that may bind minerals.
+The fermentation from the lactobacillus also reduces the effect of phytates in the bran that may bind minerals like calcium that our bodies need.

-To make your starter you can either get it from a friend or make your own.
-This is a four day process.
+For your starter you can either get it from a friend, or make your own.
+This is a very simple four day process.

-On day 1, mix 3 TBSP of rye flour and a quarter cup of warm bottled water in a plastic container with a lid, adding a teaspoon of raw honey.
+On day 1, mix about 3 tablespoons of rye flour and a quarter cup of warm spring water in a plastic container with a lid, adding a little raw honey.

 Keep it in a warm place.